Amanat (2021 TV series)

-Amanat is a 2021 Pakistani television series produced by Samina Humayun Saeed and Sana Shahnawaz under banner of Next Level Entertainment in collaboration with Six Sigma Plus.
-It features Imran Abbas, Urwa Hocane, Saboor Aly in lead roles and Haroon Shahid, Srha Asghar and Gohar Rasheed in supporting roles.
-It airs weekly on ARY Digital starting from its premier on 21 September 2021.
+Amanat (meaning trust or fidelity in Urdu) is a 2021 Pakistani television series produced by Samina Humayun Saeed and Sana Shahnawaz under the banner of Next Level Entertainment in collaboration with Six Sigma Plus.
+It features Imran Abbas, Urwa Hocane, and Saboor Aly in lead roles and Haroon Shahid, Srha Asghar and Gohar Rasheed in supporting roles.
+It airs weekly on ARY Digital starting from its premier on 21 September 2021 till 26 April 2022.

 Plot

 Zaraar and Zunaira are in love and about to be married.
-Zaraar's sister Samra and Zunaira's brother Raheel are married and awaiting rukhsati.
+Zaraar's sister Samra and Zunaira's brother Raheel are married and for awaiting rukhsati.
 Zunaira is a spoilt brat and a pampered child.
 She is spoiled by her family and does not care about anyone but herself.
 Only Zaraar can handle Zooni's mood swings.
 Firdous worries about Samra hence keeps Zooni happy.

 Mehar is in college and only 2 exams are left.
-But her uncle doesn't let her go to give exam as he says that being his niece is enough for her.
-Her auntie insists her uncle but he doesn't oblige in fact arranges his mentally retarded son Qaisar's marriage with Mehar.
-Her auntie gets Mehar married to her nephew Fawad and make them run.
+But her uncle does not let her go to give exam as he says that being his niece is enough for her.
+Her auntie insists her uncle but he does not oblige in fact and arranges his mentally disabled son Qaiser's marriage with Mehar.
+Her auntie does not want this to happen and thinks of an alternative solution.
+Her nephew Fawad visits the house and agrees to marry Mehar.
+After they quickly get married, the couple runs away from Mehar's uncle.
 Fawad turns to his college friend Zaraar for help.

-Years ago on the way to give their exam, Zaraar hits a kid by mistake with Fawad sitting on the back seat.
-They take the kid to the hospital.
-While waiting for the parents of the kid to arrive Fawad asks Zaraar to leave saying he will handle everything.
+Years ago on the way to give their exam, Zaraar hits a kid by mistake with Fawad sitting in the back seat.
+They take the kid to the hospital as she is injured.
+While waiting for the parents of the kid to arrive Fawad asks Zaraar to leave as they both had an exam to sit, saying he will handle everything.
 Zaraar feels indebted to him as he saved his career.

 Fawad turns up at Zaraar's place which his company allotted to him in Islamabad.
 Fawad goes to the market to buy credit for his phone number.
-There some mobile snatchers see him, take his phone and murder him.
+There some mobile snatchers see him, take his phone and murder him using a gun.

-Zaraar looks for him but couldn't find him.
+Zaraar looks for him everywhere but cannot find him.
 Next day is his mehendi so he takes Mehar with him to Karachi as he considers her his responsibility now.
-Zuneira and her family doubts Mehar and his relationship.
+Zunaira and her family doubt Mehar and his relationship.
 Meanwhile Zaraar gets to know that Fawad has died.
-Zaraar's brother Junaid also creates misunderstanding between Zaraar and Meher.
+Zaraar's brother Junaid also creates misunderstandings between Zaraar and Meher.
 On the day of the wedding, Meher's uncle arrives at the venue and tries to take her with him.
 Zaraar tells him that he is married to Meher.
 Malik shoots at Meher.
 Zaraar takes her to the hospital.
 The guests leave.
 Zuneira's family says they will not take Samra with them.
-Junaid comes forward to marry Zuneira.
-Zuneira agrees to marry Junaid with ulterior motives.
+Junaid comes forward to marry Zunaira.
+Zunaira agrees to marry Junaid with ulterior motives.